Comurule/simple-react-app/README.md

 ### Description ###

 * Quick summary:
 A Simple React Application with basic User login, registration portals and a dashboard.
-It is built to integrate with [A Simple Express-Mongo-Application](https://github.com/Comurule/simple-express-mongo-application).
+It is built to integrate with [A Simple Express Mongo Application](https://github.com/Comurule/simple-express-mongo-application).

 ### How to Setup? ###